 The process of providing financial fitness involves four basic steps.

 If you have the time, objectivity, inclination (to take time off from your family to do this) and expertise in accounting (to file your tax returns), investments, taxation, insurance, and estate planning, you can do this process on your own.

-Avoiding personal bias is not only difficult but almost impossible.
+However, avoiding personal bias is not only difficult but almost impossible.
 The most important business for financial planners comes from fellow financial planners – who can bring objectivity to all portfolios except their own!
 Most people find it helpful to seek the aid of various professionals to derive the most benefit from this comprehensive process.

 1. See where you stand!

 It is important to first develop a profile of your financial health.
 This is accomplished by gathering and organizing your financial and personal data.
-Your financial data includes a current tax return; a list of your assets and liabilities; a breakdown of your monthly living expenses; information about your retirement plans; life, health, and other insurance policies you own plus any estate plan documents (wills or trusts) that you have.
+Your financial data should include a current tax return; a listing of your assets and liabilities; a breakdown of your monthly living expenses; information about your retirement plans; life, health, and other insurance policies you own plus any estate plan documents (wills or trusts) that you have.
 Do not forget your company pension scheme, your provident fund balance, any inheritances, divorce decrees, etc.

 Your personal data should include information on all family members; a clarification of your goals and objectives and an accurate assessment about your tolerance for risk.

 2. Diagnose: This step should analyze the data that has been gathered to determine your strengths and weaknesses.
 Proven concepts and principles may then be applied to reach decisions regarding aspects of your financial situation.

 For example, your emergency cash reserves should be reviewed.

 Are they equal to at least three months fixed living expenses?